wp-plugins/the-events-calendar/readme.txt

 Bugs:
 * in single.php, the Back to Events link no longer strictly goes to the grid view, but adheres to the default few option ** pointed out by azzatron on the forum
-* google map link is now produced with minimal information, complete address is no longer needed ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader on forum
+* google map link is now produced with minimal information, complete address is no longer needed, W3C-compatible output ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader and azizur on forum
 * improvement and debugging of entire error catching and displaying system

 = 1.5.6 =